Awzaw/NoTell/README.md

-# RolePlay
+# NoTell

-A PocketMine plugin to hide /me from players who are not in the RolePlay.
+A PocketMine plugin to hide automatically refuse /tell and /msg.

-Type /rp to join the server's roleplay channel - chat continues to work a s usual, but /me comments will only be visible to other users who have joined RolePlay with /rp

-Type /rp again to leave the RolePlay

-Type /rp list to list all players in RolePlay
+Type /notell to refuse all /tell and /msg

+Type /notell again to return to normal chat mode

 COMMANDS:

-/rp : toggles roleplay on/off
+/notell : toggles NoTell on/off
-/rp list : list all players in RolePlay

 PERMISSIONS:
-roleplay
+notell